 Warnings: Serious injury or death may be caused if any of these warnings are neglected.

 Cautions: Injury or equipment damage may be caused if any of these cautions are neglected.

-$\triangle$ Warnings Follow these safeguards prevent serious injury death.
-Cautions Follow these precautions to prevent potential injury or material damage.
+A Warnings Follow these safeguards to prevent Cautions Follow these precautions to prevent serious injury or death. potential injury or material damage.

 Warnings: